paviliondev/invoices/README.md

 This app manages Pavilion's invoices.
 It is based on [Siwapp](https://github.com/siwapp/siwapp), but has been modified significantly.

-There are 4 services in the app, each with their own docker container.

-1. Data.
-Postgres database.

-2. App.
-Rails app.

-3. Nginx.
-Nginx webserver.

-4. Certbot.

-## Setup

-The app assumes you have a ``.env`` file in the app directory.
-The variables in this file become environment variables in the deployed container.

-As ``.env`` contains secrets, it has not been checked into Github.
-There is a sample file in the repository.
-For the production .env file, please ask Angus for a copy.

 ## Development

 1. Install RVM and the current ruby version the app is using (see Gemfile).